UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/IntroductionToAndroidStudio/IntroductionToAndroidStudio.md

 ## What about Kotlin

 - Kotlin is an open-source programming language that can run on Java Virtual Machine (JVM).
 The language can run on numerous platforms.
 - It is a language that combines Object Oriented Programming (OOPs) and functional programming in an unrestricted, self-sufficient and distinctive platform.
-- In 2019, Google announced Kotlin as its preferred programming language for Android application developers
+- In 2019, Google announced Kotlin as its preferred programming language for over 60% of Android application developers.

 ---